Volume: 30, Issue: 11 (2018)

 Description: The Arrangement is the receipt by the Harbour Fund III Limited Partnership (the Fund) of proceeds under individual funding agreements that the Fund will enter into with litigation claimants in a proposed class action against Steel & Tube New Zealand Limited and/or Steel & Tube Holdings Limited (and possibly other steel manufacturing companies) under which the Fund will agree to pay all legal and other costs incurred by the claimants in return for a share of the proceeds.

-Categories: BINDING RULING FUND
+BINDING RULING

 Updated: 02 / 01 / 2019